kurator-dev/kurator/docs/content/en/docs/fleet-manager/submariner-plugin.md

 ### 1. Cleanup the Submariner Plugin

-Tutorial for manual uninstallation can be found in Sumariner Documatation [here](https://submariner.io/operations/cleanup/#manual-uninstall).
+Tutorial for manual uninstallation can be found in [Sumariner Documatation](https://submariner.io/operations/cleanup/#manual-uninstall).

 > Deleting the cluster to start from scratch is **recommended** because potential crd dependencies conflicts and some hard-to-find legacy resources or settings.